 HTTP Server Setup

-For the sake of brevity, only Ubuntu 18.04 instructions are provided here, but this sort of web server and WSGI configuration is not unique to NetBox.
+For the sake of brevity, only Ubuntu 18.04 instructions are provided here, these tasks not unique to NetBox and should carry over to other distributions with mininal changes.
 Please consult your distribution's documentation for assistance if needed.

 Obtain an SSL Certificate